Introduction

 Begin with a thorough morning mouth cleaning to safeguard your overall health

-And may this subtle yet steadfast protection accompany you towards a more relaxed and longer period of good health.
+May every morning begin with a fresh breath, and may this subtle yet steadfast protection accompany you towards a more relaxed and longer period of good health.